malikahm3d/ATM-app-with-java/README.md

 We were instructed to build it within 10 days, part of the challenge of the project was time constraints.

 The stack for this application:
-Java
+Java,
-Java scene builder
+Java scene builder,
-css
+css,
 SQLite.

 we worked this project using the Pair programming technique.